Bakhombisile02/OPSC_BirdApp/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - This project uses Google services for mapping.
-- Bird data is provided by [eBird API 2.0]([https://birdapi.com/](https://documenter.getpostman.com/view/664302/S1ENwy59)).
+- Bird data is provided by [eBird API 2.0](https://documenter.getpostman.com/view/664302/S1ENwy59).

 ## Changelog

-- Beta 1 (Not Released Yet)
+### Beta 3 (Not Released Yet)
 - Initial beta release with core features.
+- Added Season Recognition feature.
+- Introduced Trophies based on bird observations.

 ## Support

-For any questions or concerns, please contact [siyamukeladlamini1@icloud.com].
+For any questions or concerns, please contact [siyamukeladlamini1@icloud.com](mailto:siyamukeladlamini1@icloud.com).

 ## Roadmap